dolphjs/docs/content/controllers.md

 #### SuccessResponse (Response)

-The SuccessResponse class is a utility class designed to simplify the process of sending successful HTTP responses in your application.
-It is specifically tailored to handle responses with a standardized structure, including response status, body, and message.
+The `SuccessResponse` class is a utility designed to streamline the process of sending successful HTTP responses in your application.
+It provides a standardized structure for responses, including the status, body, and message.

 <strong>Usage</strong>